pulibrary/orangelight/docs/requests/patron_groups.md

 ### Affiliate and Guest Patron Services

-* Recap Physical Delivery Request (Offsite Materials)
+* Recap Physical Delivery Request (Offsite Materials stored at our ReCAP Facility)
-* Recap Electronic Delivery Request (scan a selection shelved at ReCAP on demand)
+* Recap Electronic Delivery Request (scan a selection shelved at ReCAP on demand via the ReCAP SCSB Application)
-* Annex Physical Delivery Request (Offsite Materials)
+* Annex Physical Delivery Request (Offsite Materials stored at our Forrestal Annex Building)